drmargarido/TodoTreeView/README.md

 You can select between two modes:
 * tag - To display the notes organized by the note type
 * file - To display the notes organized by file
+* file_tag - To display the notes organized by file and note type

 The plugin registers the following key bindings:
 * ctrl+shift+t - Toggles the visibility of the view